+PREREQUISITE(S)/COREQUISITE:

-PREREQUISITE(S)/COREQUISITE: PY1040 and Mathematics 30 or equivalent or consent of instructor.
+PY1040 (3) and Mathematics 30 or equivalent; or permission of the department

-REQUIRED TEXT/RESOURCE MATERIALS: Gravetter, F. & Wallnau, L. (2008).
+REQUIRED TEXT/RESOURCE MATERIALS: Gravetter, F. & Wallnau, L. (2013).
 Statistics for the behavioural sciences (9th Edition).
 Wadsworth Thomson Learning.

 The study guide is available and useful but not required.
 Get a simple statistics calculator and bring it every day.
 (A statistics calculator is one that has σ and Σ on it.
-Not much else is needed.)
+Not much else will be needed.)

-DELIVERY MODE(S): Lecture/Lab Work
+DELIVERY MODE(S): On-Campus lecture and lab